Matti Lamberg

-Matti Mounir Lamberg (born January 6, 1993) is a Finnish ice hockey player.
-He is currently playing for HIFK in the Finnish SM-liiga.
+Matti Mounir Lamberg (born January 6, 1993) is a Finnish former ice hockey player who last played for Porin Ässät in the Finnish SM-liiga.
+He is now a scout for the Washington Capitals.

 Lamberg made his SM-liiga debut playing with Jokerit during the 2012–13 SM-liiga season.

 Personal life

 Lamberg is of Moroccan-Berber descent through his father.